dartmouth-cs98/cookalong-backend/README.md

 ### Delete Recipe (/recipes/delete?recipeId={recipeId})
 Deletes a recipe from the database.

+### Get Ingredient Photos for a Recipe Step (/recipes/ingredients/{recipeId}?index={index})
+Returns the image urls of the ingredients associated with a specific step of the recipe.
+Step indices start at 0.

+### Get Ingredient Photos for a Recipe (/recipes/allingredients/{recipeId}
+Returns the image urls of the ingredients associated with each step of a recipe.
+Returns as a list of lists.

 ## Build
 To build locally, download the repo and run mvn build.
 Then mvn run will deploy the API to <http://localhost:5000/>
 Make sure that mongo is running locally on your machine to have the MongoDB backend connection.
 Create a db that matches the db name in application.properties.